thefuncoder12/thefuncoder12.github.io/README.md

 # Ruffle Web Player
-Use Ruffle in the web.
+Use the Ruffle flash emulator in the web.